Ingredients for Pasta Alla Norma

 One clove garlic

 1 lb. penne

-10 basil leaves
+Ten basil leaves

-Favored by Catania’s Vincenzo Bellini, who wrote the opera La Norma.
+It was a favorite by Catania’s Vincenzo Bellini, who wrote the opera La Norma.

 Regional recipe from Sicily